vinymax10/AILS-HVRP/README.md

 # AILS-HVRP: An adaptive iterated local search heuristic for the Heterogeneous Fleet Vehicle Routing Problem

-The Adaptive Iterated Local Search (AILS) is a meta-heuristic that has a very interesting diversity control.
-The adjustment occurs both in the degree of perturbation and in the acceptance criterion, allowing it to escape from local optima with greater ease.
-This algorithm is an adaptation of the AILS-PR [1] applied to the Heterogeneous Fleet Vehicle Routing Problem.
-Its implementation was done in JAVA.
+Adaptive Iterated Local Search (AILS) is an iterated local search-based meta-heuristic that embeds adaptive strategies to tune  diversity control parameters.
+These parameters are the perturbation degree and the acceptance criterion.
+They are key parameters to ensure that the method escapes from local optima and keeps an adequate level of exploitation and exploration of the method.
+This algorithm is an adaptation of the AILS-PR [1], but applied to the Heterogeneous Fleet Vehicle Routing Problem.
+Its implementation is in JAVA language.

 ## References